Requirements Overview

 DA 301Practicum in Data Analytics

-DA 350Advanced Methods for Data Analytics
+DA 351Advanced Descriptive Methods in Data Analytics

 DA 401Seminar in Data Analytics